goruck/smart-zoneminder/tpu-servers/README.md

 ```

 # Installation
-1. Using the [Get Started Guide](https://coral.withgoogle.com/tutorials/devboard/), flash the Dev Board with the latest software image from Google.
+1. Using the [Get Started Guide](https://coral.withgoogle.com/tutorials/devboard/), flash the Dev Board with the latest software image from Google and [install](https://www.tensorflow.org/lite/guide/python) the TensorFlow Lite interpreter.

 2. The Dev Board has a modest 8GB on-board eMMC.
 You need to insert a MicroSD card (at least 32 GB) into the Dev Board to have enough space to install the software in the next steps.
 The SD card should be auto-mounted so on power-up and reboots the board can operate unattended.
 I mounted the SD card at ```/media/mendel```.
 My corresponding ```/etc/fstab``` entry for the SD card is shown below.